-The policy is informed by the Department of Education's guidance: Keeping Children Safe in Education 2020 which states that mental health difficulty is potentially an indicator of a child suffering or at risk of suffering abuse, neglect, or exploitation.
+The policy is informed by the Department of Education's guidance: Keeping Children Safe in Education 2024 mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Mental health concerns therefore may be safeguarding concerns.
 The policy is also informed by Mental Health and Behaviour in Schools 2018.